JLEWilson/pizza_parlor/README.md

 Describe: Order();

-Test: "It should return an object with a property of pizzas an empty array"
+Test: "It should return an object with properties of pizzas as an empty object, and itemId at 0"
 Code: let myOrder = new Order;
       myOrder;
-Expected Output Order {pizzas: []}
+Expected Output Order {pizzas: {}, itemId: 0}

 Describe: Order.prototype.assignId()